Guide Dogs for the Blind: Career change dogs

 Dogs that are not suitable for guide dog work due to health or behavior issues are dropped from training and are described as "career changed."
-The first option that GDB looks at for the career changed dogs is to see if they have a temperament that would work well with a child.
-If this is the case they may be entered into the K9 Buddy program at GDB.
-This program places these dogs as pets with visually impaired children, giving the children not only companionship, but the opportunity to learn to care for a dog.
+The first characteristic that GDB looks for in career-changed dogs is a temperament that would work well with a child.
+If dogs have this, they may be entered into the K9 Buddy program at GDB.
+The program places these dogs as pets with visually impaired children, giving the children not only companionship, but also the opportunity to learn to care for a dog.
 This experience helps prepare them for the responsibilities involved with having a guide dog someday.
-If a child goes through the K9 buddy program they are qualified to receive a guide dog at an earlier age.
+If a child goes through the K9 Buddy program they are qualified to receive a guide dog at an earlier age.

-If a dog is also not suitable to be a K9 buddy, career changed dogs will also be examined to see if it they are fit to be of service to other organizations.
-Many of our dogs go on to have different careers that assist people and communities in a wide variety of service roles.
-Some of the organizations they work with include Dogs for Diabetes, Hearing Dog Program, Search and Rescue as well as others.
-If the dog is not suitable for any other organization then the puppy raiser has the option to adopt the dog.
-If the puppy raiser does not adopt the dog then GDB will find a suitable adopted family for the dog.
-They take great care in matching these career changed dogs to their new families and are dedicated to the success of that relationship.
+If a dog is also not suitable to be a K9 Buddy, career-changed dogs will also be examined to see if they are fit to be of service to other organizations.
+Many dogs go on to have different careers that assist people and communities in a wide variety of service roles.
+Some of the organizations they work with include Dogs for Diabetes, Hearing Dog Program, Search and Rescue, as well as others.
+If the dog is not suitable for any other organization, then the puppy raiser has the option to adopt the dog.
+If the puppy raiser does not adopt the dog, GDB will find a suitable adoptive family for the dog.
+They take great care in matching these career-changed dogs to their new families and are dedicated to the success of that relationship.
 Adoption is only open to those individuals living in the following states: Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Utah, Washington, and North Texas.